 The resident is a plastic surgery resident from the moment he or she begins training.
 As such, participation in didactic education is expected.
 The didactic teaching is well organized via biweekly conferences and monthly journal club.
 Additionally, online teaching is available through a self-study guide.
 In addition to these specific plastic surgery activities, the department of surgery conducts grand rounds each week, which the plastic surgery residents, faculty and students attend.

 Plastic surgery residents are encouraged to complete at least one scholarly project during their residency, usually in the form of a clinical study or book chapter.
 Proper administrative support and attending physician guidance is provided in this regard.
-The division of plastic surgery has an independent laboratory devoted to adipose-derived stem cell science.
-Opportunities for research within this laboratory exist, but are not mandatory.
 Also, all residents will participate in at least one Quality Assurance/Patient Safety project annually.